-The Shielded Plug API Module must be added to the module.ivy of the MicroEJ Application project to use the [SP] library.
+The Shielded Plug API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the [SP] library.

 '''

 <dependency org="ej.api" name="sp" rev="2.0.2"/>

 '''

 This library provides a set of options.
 Refer to the chapter Application Options which lists all available options.